asiorek/BuildAnApartment/README.md

 - Course: VR Scenes & Objects
 - Project: Build an Apartment

-Project is submitted for Android platform.
+Project is submitted for iOS platform.
+Due to size restrictions I was not able to include a build zip file, which has approximately 400 MB.

 ### Versions Used
 - [Unity LTS Release 2017.4.4](https://unity3d.com/unity/qa/lts-releases?version=2017.4)